jloffler/product-landing-page-fcc/README.md

 ## Goals
  - Pass freeCodeCamp tests
- - Use semantic and accesible HTML
+ - Use semantic and accesible HTML and CSS
  - Make it responsive
  - Make it actually look good